AnvieLabs/CompilerTech/README.md

 ## Building

-There is one bootstrap step, that is to be exectued only once at the very beginning, and then everytime the executable "Start" is ran, it'll rebuild itself and use the latest build then to build the actual project everytime.
-The name "Start" is not arbitrary, you must always and only use that name for the binary to build project.
+There is one bootstrap step, that is to be exectued only once at the very beginning, and then everytime the executable "Make" is ran, it'll rebuild itself and use the latest build then to build the actual project everytime.
+The name "Make" is not arbitrary, you must always and only use that name for the binary to build project.

 ```
 # bootstrap
-gcc -O3 -o Start BuildCommands.c && ./Start
+gcc -O3 -o Make BuildCommands.c && ./Make

 # any following builds
-./Start
+./Make
 ```